pbosmancsupacza/pbosmancsupacza.github.io/110/5/slides.md

 ## Some notes
 ### Access to private members
-Why does one Elvis impersonator have access to another impersonator's private members?

-Because C++ allows one object to access another's private members if
+Notice that one Elvis impersonator has access to another impersonator's private members.
+C++ allows one object to access another's private members if
 1. the other object is passed as a parameter to a function, and
 2. the other object is the same type as the one that's doing the accessing.